 Players compete to build railroads across the United States in this board game.
 It presents a fun challenge because while the rules are easy to learn, the game itself calls for some involved strategy.
 And with the whole family playing the roles of gilded-age-railroad magnates, things can get goofily cutthroat.

-More fun and games:
+More fun and family games: